-Rofin-Sinar Technologies is a leader in the design, development, engineering, manufacturing and marketing of laser sources and laser-based system solutions for industrial material processing applications, which include primarily cutting, welding and marking a wide range of materials.
-The Company's product portfolio ranges from single laser-beam sources to highly complex systems, covering all of the key laser technologies such as CO2 lasers, fiber, solid-state and diode lasers, and the entire power spectrum, from single-digit watts up to multi-kilowatts, as well as a comprehensive spectrum of wavelengths.
+ROFIN-SINAR Technologies is a leader in the design, development, engineering, manufacturing, and marketing of laser sources and laser-based system solutions for industrial material processing applications, which include primarily cutting, welding, and marking a wide range of materials.
+The Company's product portfolio ranges from single laser-beam sources to highly complex systems, covering all of the key laser technologies such as CO2 lasers, fiber, solid-state, and diode lasers, and the entire power spectrum, from single-digit watts up to multi-kilowatts, as well as a comprehensive spectrum of wavelengths.
 An extensive range of laser components completes the product portfolio.
 Lasers are a non-contact technology for material processing, which have several advantages compared to conventional manufacturing tools that are desirable in industrial applications.
-The Company's lasers all deliver a high-quality beam at guaranteed power outputs and feature compact design, high processing speed, flexibility, low operating and maintenance costs and easy integration into the customer's production process thus meeting a broad range of its customers' material processing requirements.
+The Company's lasers all deliver a high-quality beam at guaranteed power outputs and feature compact design, high processing speed, flexibility, low operating and maintenance costs, and easy integration into the customer's production process thus meeting a broad range of its customers' material processing requirements.

-According to the Industrial Laser Solutions magazine's 2012 forecast for industry data, worldwide laser revenues for industrial applications (excluding lithography, inspection, measurement, research, medical, etc.) will reach approximately \$2.1 billion.
+According to the Industrial Laser Solutions magazine's 2013 forecast for industry data published in January 2013, worldwide laser revenues for industrial applications (excluding lithography, inspection, measurement, research, medical, etc.) are expected to reach approximately \$2.2 billion.
 Based on this data, the Company estimates that it has currently a market share in the relevant industrial laser sector of approximately seventeen percent (based on laser-related sales volume).
-The Company has sold more than 61,000 laser sources since 1975 and currently has over 4,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
-During fiscal 2012, 2011, and 2010, approximately 38%, 40%, and 41%, respectively, of the Company's revenues related to sales of laser products for macro applications, approximately 50%, 50%, and 49% respectively, related to sales of laser products for marking and micro applications, and approximately 12%, 10%, and 10%, respectively, related to sales of components.
+The Company has sold more than 66,000 laser sources since 1975 and currently has over 4,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
+During fiscal 2013, 2012, and 2011, approximately 38%, 38%, and 40%, respectively, of the Company's revenues related to sales of laser products for macro applications, approximately 49%, 50%, and 50% respectively, related to sales of laser products for marking and micro applications, and approximately 13%, 12%, and 10%, respectively, related to sales of components.

 Through its global manufacturing, distribution and service network, the Company provides a comprehensive range of laser sources and laser-based system solutions to the following principal target markets: the machine tool, automotive, semiconductor, electronics, and photovoltaic industries.
-The Company sells directly to end-users and to original equipment manufacturers ("OEMs") (principally in the machine tool industry) that integrate Rofin's laser sources with other system components.
-Many of Rofin's customers are among the largest global participants in their respective industries.
-During fiscal 2012, 2011, and 2010, 22%, 18%, and 19%, respectively, of the Company's sales were in North America, 44%, 45%, and 46%, respectively, were in Europe, and 34%, 37%, and 35%, respectively, were in Asia.
+The Company sells directly to end users and to original equipment manufacturers ("OEMs") that integrate ROFIN's laser sources with other system components.
+Many of ROFIN's customers are among the largest global participants in their respective industries.
+During fiscal 2013, 2012, and 2011, 20%, 22%, and 18%, respectively, of the Company's sales were in North America, 45%, 44%, and 45%, respectively, were in Europe, and 35%, 34%, and 37%, respectively, were in Asia.

-The results of the fiscal year ended September 30, 2012, were impacted by the uncertain global economy, the change in technology towards fiber laser and the strengthening of the U.S. dollar.
-Sales improved in North America, but overproportionally decreased in Asia and Europe.
-Demand was mainly driven by the machine tool, electronics and medical device industries.
+The results of the fiscal year ended September 30, 2013, were characterized by the change in technology towards more fiber laser.
+Sales improved in Asia and Europe while sales in North America slightly decreased.
+Demand was mainly driven by the machine tool and electronics industries.